Some posts contain compensated links. Please read this disclaimer for more info.

 Take A Peaceful Stroll Through Cluj’s Central Park

 Situated in the historical center of Cluj is Cluj’s biggest public park, the Cluj Central Park.
 Founded in 1827, Cluj Central Park has served as a prime recreational space for all the residents of Cluj since then.
-The lush park is perfect for a relaxing evening stroll, allowing guests to reconnect with nature without having to go far briefly.
+The lush park is perfect for a relaxing evening stroll, allowing guests to reconnect with nature without having to go far briefly, one of those simple yet super-enjoyable Cluj-Napoca activities.

 The Central Park of Cluj is often filled with beautiful plants and flowers, but those are far from its greatest attraction.
 Situated inside the Central Park is a small pond where visitors can ride a hydro bike and paddle across.
 On the pond’s perimeter, guests will find cafes and restaurants where they can enjoy some delicious refreshments and admire the peaceful views.

 The historic Casino is also situated in Central Park of Cluj.
 Once a place for gamblers, it is now a place for art exhibitions and ceremonial purposes.
-If you are looking for a relaxing afternoon in Cluj, there is no better place to go than Central Park.
+If you are looking for a relaxing afternoon in the city, Central Park is one of the best places to visit in Cluj.

 Discover Unirii Square, The Biggest Square In Cluj

 The most crucial feature of Cluj’s historic center is Unirii Square, the largest square of Cluj-Napoca.
-In the Unirii Square lies some of the most historical landmarks in Cluj-Napoca, such as the Roman Catholic St. Michael’s Church and the statue of Matthias Corvinus, King of Hungary, from 1458 to 1490.
+In the Unirii Square lies some of the most historical Cluj-Napoca attractions, such as the Roman Catholic St. Michael’s Church and the statue of Matthias Corvinus, King of Hungary, from 1458 to 1490.

 At 50 meters wide (at the nave) and 80 meters high, the St. Michael’s Church is the second biggest church in Transylvania (just after the Black Church in Brasov).
 The tower sits at 80 meters high (including the 4-meter high cross) and is the highest one in Transylvania.
 On the exterior, the masterful Gothic architecture looms over the Unirii Square, casting its beauty on anyone that passes by.